 CP Rail is testing the first hydrogen-powered engine to move cargo in the Calgary-area and expects to operate all 3 of the hydrogen and battery-powered locomotives by the end of the year.
 The company also operates hydrogen production and fuelling facilities in Calgary and Edmonton.

 Hydrogen can also be blended with diesel and used in an internal combustion engine, if the engine is retrofitted.

 Dual fuel vehicles could be an important bridge technology to help with eventual wider adoption of pure hydrogen fuel cell vehicles.
-Dual fuel vehicles have a lower cost than fuel cell vehicles.
-These vehicles also have additional flexibility to operate with or without an assured hydrogen supply.
+Dual fuel vehicles have a lower cost than fuel cell vehicles and have the additional flexibility to operate with or without a hydrogen supply.

 Clean hydrogen export

 Canada ranks in the top 10 of global hydrogen producers.
 International demand for clean hydrogen is growing in the Asia Pacific, European and North American markets.
-Alberta is in a very strong position to support this emerging global hydrogen demand and hydrogen export could play a major role in Alberta’s future energy competitiveness.
+Alberta is in a very strong position to support this emerging global hydrogen demand and exporting hydrogen could have a major role in the province’s future energy competitiveness.

 A cost competitive opportunity for Alberta is to export hydrogen in the form of ammonia.
-Major Japanese power utilities are interested in burning clean ammonia in gas turbines or co-burning with coal to reduce GHG emissions for power generation.
+Major Japanese power utilities are interested in burning clean ammonia in gas turbines or co-burning with coal to reduce greenhouse gases emissions for power generation.
 Moving hydrogen in the form of ammonia could improve export cost competitiveness, especially if end-use sectors can use ammonia directly in their applications.
-Other hydrogen carriers, such as methanol or liquid organic hydrogen carriers, will also be explored as Alberta evaluates its export opportunities.
+Other hydrogen carriers, such as methanol or liquid organic hydrogen carriers, will also be explored as export opportunities.